 Figuring out how much turkey you'll need for your Thanksgiving dinner can be a real head-scratcher, especially when you start to consider variables like your family's appetite and whether you want any leftovers.

-If that wasn't hard enough, you have to make the same calculation for everything else: the potatoes, the stuffing, the gravy, even the pie!
+If that wasn't hard enough, you have to make the same calculation for everything else: the potatoes, the stuffing, the gravy, and even the pie.

 Fortunately, we've got you covered, whether you're cooking for a small gathering or a small army.